It’s always a little bit of a mixed bag as to which of these cheap lenses will be good at and will they have a good build quality to go along with it.

 Pergear 50mm f1.8 First Impressions

-Of all the Pergear lenses that’s I’ve been posting samples of for the last few days, this is the one that stands out the most.
-The other lenses are fine, the 25mm has really nice build quality, but that sharpness just falls off at midframe, then the 35mm f1.6 is just ok.
-It’s not really doing anything the Meike 35mm f1.7 isn’t doing better, seems a little less sharp as well, but the Pergear has a better build with a nice lens hood.
+Of all the Pergear lenses that I’ve been posting samples of for the last few days, this is the one that stands out the most.
+The other lenses are fine, the 25mm has nice build quality, but that sharpness just falls off at the midframe, then the 35mm f1.6 is just ok.
+It’s not doing anything the Meike 35mm f1.7 is doing better and seems a little less sharp as well, but the Pergear has a better build with a nice lens hood.

 Then there is this 50mm f1.8 – it’s just sharp.
 Surprisingly sharp.

 I go out almost every night and shoot with the Nikon Z 35mm f1.8 or the Z 85mm f1.8, so that kind of keeps me grounded as to what real high-quality lenses should look like in terms of technical performance, and usually, these cheap lenses get close but don’t compare.
 This 50mm f1.8 on the other hand had me doing double-takes.
 Is it really that sharp? – Seems like it.